Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Februari 2026 22.00.29 UTC
+- WIB: Kamis, 12 Februari 2026 23.02.56 UTC
-- WITA: Kamis, 12 Februari 2026 23.00.29 UTC
+- WITA: Jumat, 13 Februari 2026 00.02.56 UTC
-- WIT: Jumat, 13 Februari 2026 00.00.29 UTC
+- WIT: Jumat, 13 Februari 2026 01.02.56 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: technology
+Kategori: friendship